EQUAL OPPORTUNITY POLICY

 - Ensure that support arrangements are in place at the entry and throughout their programmes of study for students with learning difficulties and/or disabilities which are both seen and unseen.

-- Provide reference in student and staff information on the Moodle platform to this policy which explains the position of the organisation in relation to discrimination on grounds sex, marital or parental status, race-ethnic or national origin, colour, disability, sexual orientation, gender reassignment or religion including anti-semitism and islamophobia.
+- Provide reference in student and staff information on the Moodle platform to this policy which explains the position of the organisation in relation to discrimination on grounds of sex, marital or parental status, race-ethnic or national origin, colour, disability, sexual orientation, gender reassignment or religion.
 This will increase knowledge and awareness of Equality and Diversity issues relating to staff and students and how to address these.